caribank/meta/README.md

-This dataset contains metadata for Cariban languages, for use in various CLDF-based projects.
+This dataset contains metadata for [Cariban](https://glottolog.org/resource/languoid/id/cari1283) languages, for use in different projects.

-All information is found in [this table](raw/cariban_language_list.csv); it is visualized as a [map](https://fmatter.github.io/cariban_meta/map.html).
+All information is found in [this table](raw/cariban_language_list.csv); it is visualized on this [map](https://fmatter.github.io/cariban_meta/map.html).
 Feedback from more knowledgeable people is invited.